-If you want to prepare aloe vera gel suppositories to get rid of a yeast infection for good, follow these steps:
+If you want to prepare aloe vera gel suppositories to get rid of a yeast infection fast, follow these steps:

 - Mix 1 ounce of aloe vera gel with 8 ounces of coconut oil

 - Pour the mixture into an ice cube tray and leave it in the fridge

 - Once solid, insert one suppository before going to bed.